simionsv/Developing_Data_Products/README.md

 Every Shiny app has the same structure: two R scripts saved together in a directory.
 At a minimum, a Shiny app has ui.R and server.R files.You can create a Shiny app by making a new directory and saving a ui.R and server.R file inside it.
 Each app will need its own unique directory.You can run a Shiny app by giving the name of its directory to the function runApp.

-Key steps to run the  shiny application:
+Key steps to run a shiny application:

  1- install.packages("shiny")